 Rheumatologists receive years of education and training beyond college.
 After they earn a medical degree (four years of medical school), they complete a residency program in internal medicine or pediatrics.
 They have another two to three years in specialized rheumatology training.

 After completing their rheumatology fellowship training, they must pass a rigorous national exam.
 For adult rheumatologists, the subspecialty exam is conducted by the American Board of Internal Medicine.
 For pediatric rheumatologists, the American Board of Pediatrics conducts the exam.

 Choosing Rheumatology could be one the best decisions you’ll ever make!
 As a rheumatologist, you can look forward to developing genuine long-term friendships with your patients, take part exciting research opportunities and enjoy time with your family and loved ones.
 What’s more - you will be happy in your profession.
-For the past five years, rheumatologists have ranked in the top five among the happiest specialist according to Medscape’s lifestyle reports.
+For several years, rheumatologists have ranked in the top five among the happiest specialist according to Medscape’s lifestyle reports.